-e-f.
+- a-d.
+Provide your organization's legal name, address, and web address.
+Select the applicant type that best describes your organization from the drop-down menu. - e-f.
 Provide your organization's employer/taxpayer identification number (EIN/TIN), and Unique Entity Identifier assigned by the System for Award Management.
-If you do not know your identifier, contact your grants administrator or chief financial officer.
+If you do not know your identifier, contact your grant administrator or chief financial officer.
 See D3.
-Unique Entity Identifier and System for Award Management.
+Unique Entity Identifier and System for Award Management. - g.

-g.
 Provide your congressional district with your two-character state abbreviation followed by your three-character district number.
-For example, if your institution is located in the 5th congressional district of Alabama, enter "AL-005."
+For example, if your institution is in the 5th congressional district of Alabama, enter "AL-005."
 If your institution is in a state or U.S. jurisdiction that does not have districts, enter "000" in place of the district number.
 If your institution is outside the U.S., enter "00-000."